• Facebook

 Advanced Encryption Standard - Federal Information Processing Standards (AES-FIPS)

-The Advanced Encryption Standard (AES) specifies a FIPS-approved cryptographic algorithm that can be used to protect electronic data called Advanced Encryption Standard - Federal Information Processing Standards (AES-FIPS).
+The AES specifies a FIPS-approved cryptographic algorithm that can be used to protect electronic data called Advanced Encryption Standard - Federal Information Processing Standards (AES-FIPS).
 Different variations of the AES-FIPS algorithm supported by NCache are:

 • AES-FIPS 128: 128-bit encryption